ElhabashyLab/ISDB/README.md

 - `UniProt ID (A/B)`: UniProt protein identifier
 - `Protein Name (A/B)`: UniProt protein name
 - `Interaction Type`: Phrase describing the interaction
-- `Ontology ID`: Interaction identifier of the coresponding ontology
+- `Ontology ID`: Interaction identifier of the corresponding ontology
 - `Reference`: Reference as defined by data source
 - `Database`: Databank source of the interaction